harinee/dummy-jenkins-pipeline/README.md

-A dummy pipeline for reference
+A dummy simple pipeline for reference